stacs-srg/valipop/docs/usage/configuration/config-reference.md

 </dt>

 <dd markdown="1">
-When `true`, this creates contigency tables required by the population analysis.
+When `true`, this creates contingency tables required by the population analysis.

-When `false`, the contigency tables are not created and the population analysis is skipped.
+When `false`, the contingency tables are not created and the population analysis is skipped.

-A contigency table is a collection of expected and actual frequencies for events.
-Contigency tables for birth orders, multiple births, partnership, deaths, and separations are generated.
+A contingency table is a collection of expected and actual frequencies for events.
+Contingency tables for birth orders, multiple births, partnership, deaths, and separations are generated.

 Defaults to `true`.
 </dd>